USRSE/usrse24/pages/program/abstracts/student-program.md

 Mentees and mentors will have a dedicated area to take lunch and converse during the Wednesday lunch hour.
 Look for the labeled tables for mentees and mentors.
-Check your email for the student program details to find your seating assignment.
+Check your email for more information.

 ## Visit to [UNM Center for Advanced Research Computing](https://carc.unm.edu/) (CARC)
 Wednesday, October 16th 1:00 PM to 2:15pm (Transportation provided)